Movies That Will Tell You The Truth About Homelessness

 In recent years, however, the film industry has caught on.
 This is partly because homelessness has risen so dramatically in the past few years.
 Even some Hollywood A-listers became homeless at one point in their lives.
 This increased awareness has given birth to films that aimed to shed light on this great human tragedy.

-Here are some of the movies that will open your eyes to the truth about being homeless in today’s world.
+Here are the best movies about homelessness that will open your eyes to the truth about being homeless in today’s world.

 If you’ve missed Dame Maggie Smith’s character in Downton Abbey, you’ll see her don that typical haughtiness again in this movie.
 Except that she plays Mary Shepherd, an old woman who parked her rundown van in writer Alan Bennett’s posh London driveway.
 She was supposed to camp out there for just three months but ended up staying for 15 years.